phillipgreenii/chowdown/_recipes/meatballs-and-sauce.md

 - Fill empty tomato cans with water to rinse and dump water into pot
 - Add parmesan rind
 - Add salt and pepper to taste
-- Parial cover pot and slow simmer
+- Parial cover pot and slow simmer (stir occasionally)
 - While sauce is simmer, start the meat
+- Slightly beat eggs
-- In bowl, add parsley, ground beef, ground pork, eggs, panko, chilli flake, garlic powder, dried oregano, grated parmesan, kosher salt, olive oil, black pepper
+- In bowl, add reserved onion/garlic mixture, parsley, ground beef, ground pork, beaten eggs, panko, chilli flake, garlic powder, dried oregano, grated parmesan, kosher salt, olive oil, black pepper
 - Mix with spoon to combine; no clumps, but don't squeeze
 - Fry off small test patty to check seasoning
 - Form balls (~ 2 oz)
 - Heat pan with olive oil to med - med high
 - Brown "all sides"; light browning is fine (this should take about 15 minutes)
 - By this time, the sauce should have been simmering for about an hour
+- Check seasoning of sauce; may need to add more salt or pepper
 - Add meatballs to sauce and completely cover
 - Cook for another 25-30 minutes